AlexVishwa/AlexVishwa/README.md

 - 👋 Hi, I’m @AlexVishwa
-- 👀 I’m interested in React Js,Qt
+- 👀 I’m interested in Web Developmen
-- 🌱 I’m currently learning React+Node
+- 🌱 I’m currently learning Svelte
-- 💞️ I’m working alone
+- 💞️ I’m working with my friends
 - 📫 How to reach me Find @alexvishwa on Linkedin

 <!---